 Florieke Eggermont, Ph.D.

 Our FE models have shown to be promising in an experimental setting (Thesis of Loes Derikx).
-In my thesis, the computer simulations were validated in patients with cancer and bone metastases.
+In my PhD thesis, the computer simulations were validated in patients with cancer and bone metastases.
 Additionally, the computer simulations were further developed for large-scale clinical implementation.
-We are currently working on clinical implementation of the FE model, which we now call BOneStrength score (or BOS score).
+We are currently working on clinical implementation of the FE model, which we now call the BOneStrength score (or BOS score), see website and animation.